Root sheath (hair)

-The inner or epidermic coat of the hair follicle is closely adherent to the root of the hair, and consists of two strata named respectively the outer and inner root sheaths.
+The inner or epidermic coat of the hair follicle is closely adherent to the root of the hair, and consists of two layers: the outer and inner root sheaths.

 Outer root sheath

 The outer root sheath corresponds with the stratum mucosum (stratum germinativum and stratum spinosum) of the epidermis, and resembles it in the rounded form and soft character of its cells; at the bottom of the hair follicle these cells become continuous with those of the root of the hair.

+The term trichilemmal refers to the outer root sheath.

 Inner root sheath

+The inner root sheath (IRS) functions to mould, adhere, as well as participate in the keratinization of growing hair.

-The inner root sheath (IRS) consists of:
+The inner root sheath consists of: